CrowdStrike/foundry-sample-ngsiem-importer/README.md

 ## Prerequisites

 * The Foundry CLI (instructions below).
-* Go v1.23+ (needed if modifying the app's functions).
-See https://go.dev/learn for installation instructions.
+* Python 3.9+ (needed if modifying the app's functions).
+See [Python For Beginners](https://www.python.org/about/gettingstarted/) for installation instructions.
-* Yarn (needed if modifying the app's UI).
-See https://yarnpkg.com/getting-started for installation instructions.

 ### Install the Foundry CLI